mehmetafsar510/aws_devops/devops/hands-on/jenkins/jenkins-05-deployment-to-staging-environments/README.md

 - For name, enter `deploy-application-production-environment-pipeline`

-- Athe bottom, `Copy from`, enter `Deploy-Application-Production-Environment`
+- At the bottom, `Copy from`, enter `Deploy-Application-Production-Environment`

 - Click `OK`, and `Save`

-- Check that `Pipeline script` option is selected.

 - Go to the `deploy-application-staging-environment-pipeline` job